astisilva/project-library/README.md

 - I realized the case sensivity was important to make it match.

-- When I got stuck I googled the problem
+- When I got stuck I Googled the problem

 # View it Live